Questions to Clare Thomas, Photojournalism Nights guest speaker

 Get Out of My Country

 ‘Get Out of My Country’ is a personal project about how Islamophobia had a

 direct impact on my life.
 In a series of photos, I share the after effects of being

 harassed in my neighbourhood and how it made me feel.

-of the Far Right has increased attacks on women, who look and dress like me.
+This project aims to bring awareness of Islamophobia within Britain how the rise of the Far Right has increased attacks on women, who look and dress like me.